smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 on the host.

-Then back on the running guest O/S (Ubuntu Xenial) choose the VirtualBox menu item along the top called "Devices" and click the item in the list named "Insert Guest Additions CD Image...".
-Dismiss any errors or warning messages if they occur.
-Then select menu item "Devices" again and this time click "Shared Folders" followed by "Shared Folders Settings...".
+Then back on the running guest O/S (Ubuntu Xenial) choose the VirtualBox menu item along the top called "Devices" and click "Shared Folders" followed by "Shared Folders Settings...".
 In the "Shared Folders" dialog, click the "+" icon having the pop-up description "Adds new shared folder".
 In the "Add Share" dialog, enter the host directory that was chosen or created above in "Folder Path", e.g., c:\Users\<yourName>\router-files.
 Then change the the next item "Folder Name" from router-files to shared.
-(The build script requires the "Folder Name" always be "shared" to successfully mount the vboxsf filesystem device.)
+(The build script requires the "Folder Name" always have the name "shared" to successfully mount the vboxsf filesystem device.)
 Finally, select the "Make Permanent" item and click OK twice to complete the setup and return to running Ubuntu.

 After asuswrt-merlin and scripts projects are cloned and the require Ubuntu packages are installed and (optionally) after "guest additions" are configured,